John R. Thim

-John R. Thim (April 29, 1902 – December 6, 1988) was a Connecticut lawyer and politician who served as Speaker of the Connecticut House of Representatives in 1949, and as a justice of the Connecticut Supreme Court from 1966 to 1972.
+John R. Thim (April 29, 1902 – December 6, 1988) was an American lawyer and politician who served as Speaker of the Connecticut House of Representatives in 1949, and as a justice of the Connecticut Supreme Court from 1966 to 1972.

 Early life, education, and career

 Born in New Haven, Connecticut, Thim was admitted to practice law before the Supreme Court of the District of Columbia in October 1925, and entered the practice of law in New Haven in 1926, having been one of 39 applicants to pass the Connecticut bar in that city in January 1926, out of 104 candidates.

 Political and judicial service

 Thim was a judge of the Hamden Town Court from 1941 to 1951.
-He represented Hamden, in the state House of Representatives from 1945 to 1949.
+He represented Hamden, in the state House of Representatives from 1943 to 1951.
 On December 21, 1948, Thim was selected by the Connecticut Republican Party to serve as Speaker of the Connecticut House of Representatives for the session to be held in 1949.

 On July 20, 1966, Thim and Elmer W. Ryan were both sworn in as justices of the state supreme court.
 Thim served until 1972, when he reached the mandatory retirement age for justices.